 “Think of your mentors as more of a mentor melting pot, and it’s OK to throw a few radicals in there now and then.”

-So I’m a CEO, right?
-I’ve got lots of hats to wear.
-So I need a sales mentor, I need a marketing mentor, I need a how-do-I-handle-the-board mentor, I need a how-do-I-be-a-better-leader mentor.
-Never in my entire career have I had the one person that I’m like, “I want to be like that person.”
-It’s not that I didn’t respect people that much, it was just that I saw that people were multifaceted, and that while they may have been a great overall person and leader and all of that, they were usually better at one thing than the other.
-So don’t be afraid to kind of pull that out and say, “Hey, this is the person that I really want as my sales mentor.”
-And so I would look at having different people for different things.
+Jana: I often see people seeking that one perfect mentor.
+But I feel very lucky that I had an amazing group of mentors.
+As a CEO, I’ve got lots of hats to wear.
+So, I need a sales mentor, a marketing mentor, a how-do-I-handle-the-board mentor, a how-do-I-be-a-better-leader mentor.
+Never in my entire career have I had the one person that I’m like, “I want to be like them.”
+I respect people’s multiple facets and that they are often better at one thing than the other.
+Don’t be afraid to look to different people for different things.

 Think of your mentors as more of a mentor melting pot, and it’s OK to throw a few radicals in there now and then.

 Jennifer: Mentors are definitely important.
-To find someone who will look out for your best interest when you are not in the room, someone who will praise you publicly and then pull you behind closed doors and tell you all the things that you did wrong, and then take you out for coffee … those people are golden.
+To find someone who will look out for your best interests when you are not in the room, someone who will praise you publicly and then pull you behind closed doors and tell you all the things that you did wrong and then take you out for coffee … those people are golden.
 Indispensable.
-I did have mentors – all of whom were men.
-So, I don’t think that mentors for young females have to be female — just someone who is willing to provide support and guidance.
+I did have mentors, all of whom were men.
+I don’t think that mentors for young women have to be other women—just someone who is willing to provide support and guidance.

-Sarah: As with any individual, I think it is critical to find a mentor early on.
+Sarah: I think it is critical to find a mentor early on.
 One of the main challenges is that mentors are most effective when they can see themselves in those they are helping.
 I actually do not believe that this means women should only be mentored by women.
 Instead, I think it has to do with the path that you have taken, so mentors can recognize and help with challenges they faced themselves.
 I have had numerous mentors in my career, both academic and professional.
-They were not always in my own discipline, and I worked for some and not for others, but they have had such a deep and lasting impact on my life and career.
+They were not always in my own discipline, and I worked for some and not for others, but they each had such deep and lasting effects on my life and career.
 I think they can be found in very unexpected places if you allow yourself to listen to what they have to say.